 An arrangement of the closing viola solo from the oratorio 'Benedictus' Published by:

 Highbridge Music Ltd, Studio 6, 18 Kensington Court Place, W8 5BJ Commissioned by:

 [Key to Abbreviations

-The music was originally composed for solo viola to begin and end Howard Blake’s critically-acclaimed oratorio ‘Benedictus’.
+The music was originally composed for solo viola to begin and end Howard Blake’s oratorio ‘Benedictus’ and at the first performance in Worth Abbey in 1980 it was played by the great violist Frederick Riddle.
 After a performance at St Albans Cathedral in 2019, critic Roderick Dunnett of 'The Church Times' wrote “The finishing touch of the viola solo was one of genius.”
-This version for violin has been specially arranged by the composer for soloist Alan Parmenter.
-Recorded and filmed by solo violinist Alan Parmenter during the coronavirus lockdown at the composer's studio in Kensington, 18th June 2020.
-See YouTube
+The version for solo violin was recorded on film during the lockdown by violinist Alan Parmenter at the composer's studio in Kensington, 18th June 2020.
+See Howard Blake Official YouTube.

 Sheet Music Available

 Dramatic oratorio for tenor, speaker, chorus, solo viola and orchestra commissioned by Victor Farwell, Abbot of Worth, for the 1500th anniversary of St. Benedict of Nursia b.480 AD

 Dramatic oratorio for tenor soloist, speaker,SATB chorus, solo viola and orchestra [first performance version, not publicly available] To listen to an excerpt refer to opus 282.